-Financial planning and investment management should work together to protect and grow your wealth.
-We commit to help you understand the advantage in our mindset because we want you to see how we work for you.
+Financial planning and investment management should work together to grow and protect your wealth.
+We commit to help you understand the advantages our service model because we want you to see how we work for you.
 Transparency is fundamental to serving your interests.
-In practical terms, this means we are careful to caution you on potential conflicts of interests, weigh your cost vs. benefit, and explain key trade-offs so you can make well-informed decisions for your money.
+In practical terms, this means we’re careful to caution you on potential conflicts of interests, weigh your cost vs. benefit, and explain key trade-offs so you can make well-informed decisions for your money.
 Our time-tested strategies control risk, eliminate excess costs, and are vital to help you compound value on your path toward financial security.

 - Process addresses investment, tax, legal, insurance and estate planning considerations

 - Superior business model and operating philosophy minimize conflicts

-- Competent advice, disciplined cost control, consistent execution
+- Superior service, competent advice, disciplined cost control, consistent care in execution

 - Advice from all members of your advisory team helps to maximize your protection

 - Manage conflicts to control cost; say good-bye to standard industry boilerplate remedies

 - Reduce risk, increase efficiency, be confident your decisions are working to secure your future